George Zimmerman: Trayvon Martin shooting and trial

 Zimmerman's trial began on June 10, 2013, in Sanford.
 On July 13, a jury acquitted Zimmerman of the charges of second degree murder and manslaughter.
 For three years, the U.S. Department of Justice (DOJ) investigated Zimmerman on civil rights charges.
 In February 2015, the DOJ concluded there was not sufficient evidence that Zimmerman intentionally violated the civil rights of Martin, saying the Zimmerman case did not meet the "high standard" for a federal hate crime prosecution.

 After DOJ said it would not charge him with a hate crime, Zimmerman said he felt free to speak his opinion "without fear of retaliation".
 Zimmerman criticized the government and President Obama.
 He believed Obama inflamed racial tensions.
 "He by far overstretched, overreached, even broke the law in certain aspects to where you have an innocent American being prosecuted by the federal government," Zimmerman said.

 According to Zimmerman's brother Robert Jr. in 2014, in the year following the trial, Zimmerman was both homeless and jobless.
 Robert Jr. said that, while he believed his brother's "state of mind" was better, Zimmerman was "a very traumatized person because he has had his liberty taken away from him".

 Between the shooting of Trayvon Martin and the trial, Zimmerman gained 100 to 125 pounds (45–57 kg) in about a 16-month period.
 He weighed over 300 pounds (136 kg) at the trial.
 His weight was discussed by Fox News and similar media with speculation as to how it might affect the jury's perceptions.

-On December 4, 2019, Zimmerman filed a lawsuit against Martin's "parents, prosecutors and state authorities", claiming the parties knew "about or should have known about the witness fraud, obstructed justice, or lied repeatedly under oath in order to cover up their knowledge of the witness fraud".

 Life after the trial

 Car accident rescue

-On July 17, 2013, four days after the trial verdict, Zimmerman and another man helped rescue a family of four from their vehicle after a single car accident in Sanford.
+On July 17, 2013, four days after the trial verdict, Zimmerman and another man helped rescue a family of four from their overturned SUV after a single-car accident in Sanford, Florida.